Intermesh/groupoffice-docs/using/connect-a-device/windows.rst

 `````
 If you want to view debug output from the assistant for some reason.
 You can launch it from the command prompt with these flags::

-    "c:\Program Files (x86)\Group-Office Assistant\Group-Office Assistant.exe" -c --console
+    "c:\Program Files (x86)\GroupOffice Assistant\GroupOffice Assistant.exe" -c --console

 WebDAV
 ------
-Additionally you can map Group-Office as network drive using WebDAV.
+Additionally you can map GroupOffice as network drive using WebDAV.
 Connect your client to

 \https://[:ref:`server-hostname`]/webdav